 Research Ethics Boards

-Applications that involve medical research such as clinical trials, epidemiological studies with blood or tissue samples, medical imaging, rehabilitation or exercise programs, genetic banking of tissues or human stem cell research should go to one of the Clinical Research Ethics Boards (CREBs).
-At UBC there are three research ethics boards for clinical research.
-Providence Health Care and BC Cancer Agency have site-specific UBC Research Ethics Boards.
-All other UBC, and UBC-affiliated, clinical research goes to the UBC Clinical REB.
+Applications that involve medical procedures such as clinical trials, epidemiological studies with blood or tissue samples, medical imaging, rehabilitation or exercise programs, genetic banking of tissues and human stem cell research will need to be submitted to a Clinical Research Ethics Board.
+UBC-affiliated clinical boards, in addition to the UBC-CREB, are BC Cancer Agency(BCAA), Children's and Women's (C&W), and Providence Health Care (PHC).

 Who is the Principal Investigator for research conducted by students?